Quick info

 Co-consumption can have a significant negative influence on both the effect and the toxicity.
 In the case of mixed consumption, a toxic effect can already be achieved with lower doses of cocaine.
 Even low doses can have a potentially life-threatening effect in the presence of pre-existing cardiovascular diseases.

-Coca leaves are known as "Mate de Coca" or dried leaves.
-These dried leaves contain about 0.5 to 2.5 % alkaloids, of which up to three quarters consist of cocaine.
+Coca leavesare known as "mate de coca" or dried leaves.
+These dried leaves contain approx. 0.5 to 2.5% alkaloids, of which up to three quarters consist of cocaine.
 The leaves are chewed or drunk as tea.
-However, a psychoactive effect only occurs when they are taken in combination with a basic substance (e.g. lime or plant ash).
-This combination activates a hydrolysis, resulting in the alkaloid ecgonine.
-Ecgonine can be absorbed by the body and a slightly stimulating effect sets in.
-In contrast to cocaine, ecgonine has no dependence potential.
-If coca leaves are chewed without alkaline additives, they only have a numbing effect on the tongue.
-Coca leaves are used in South America mainly for medicinal purposes, e.g. to combat nausea or altitude sickness.
-The import and consumption of coca leaves and "Mate de Coca" is prohibited in Switzerland.
+However, a psychoactive effect only occurs when they are taken in combination with an alkaline substance (e.g. lime or plant ash).
+This combination activates hydrolysis, which produces the alkaloid ecgonine.
+Ecgonine can be absorbed by the body and has a slightly stimulating effect.
+In contrast to cocaine, ecgonine has no addictive potential.
+If coca leaves are chewed without an alkaline additive, they only have an anaesthetic effect on the tongue.
+In South America, coca leaves are mainly used for medicinal purposes, e.g. to combat nausea or altitude sickness.
+The import and consumption of coca leaves and "mate de coca" is prohibited in Switzerland.

 Effect onset

-Snorted after 3-5 minutes, smoked or injected after a few seconds to a few minutes, orally 15-30 minutes.
+Snorted after 3-5 minutes, smoked or injected after a few seconds to a few minutes, orally after 15-30 minutes

 Duration of action